-Rebecca Rodriguez is the Program and Operations Manager for the Institute for Disaster Mental Health.
-She holds a Bachelor’s Degree in Psychology and Disaster Studies and a Master’s Degree in Mental Health Counseling from State University of New York at New Paltz.
-Rebecca is a certified American Red Cross Volunteer and has been with IDMH for 5 years, serving as coordinator and principle investigator on numerous grants and activities, including projects for USAID West Bank/Gaza, United Nations Emergency Support Team, NYS Office of Mental Health, Department of Health, Office of Victim Services, and the Division of Homeland Security and Emergency Services.
+Rebecca Rodriguez, M.S., is the Program and Operations Manager for the Institute for Disaster Mental Health (IDMH).
+She holds a Bachelor’s Degree in Psychology with a minor in Disaster Studies and a Master’s Degree in Mental Health Counseling from State University of New York at New Paltz.
+Rebecca is a certified American Red Cross Volunteer and has been with IDMH since 2011, serving as coordinator and principle investigator on numerous grants and activities, including projects for USAID West Bank/Gaza, United Nations Emergency Support Team, NYS Office of Mental Health, Department of Health, Office of Victim Services, and the Division of Homeland Security and Emergency Services.

 Kelsey Valencia, M.A., is the Program Coordinator for the Institute for Disaster Mental Health (IDMH) on the Student Psychological Resilience, Project which seeks to educate students on campus with stress management and psychological first aid.
 She received her Bachelor’s Degree in Criminal Justice from The College of Saint Rose and a Master’s Degree in Psychology from the State University of New York at New Paltz.
 Kelsey worked as a Program Assistant for the Office of Veteran and Military Services and IDMH’s joint projects to create and share best practices for supporting military-affiliated students on campus.